 Review recent events and try to document Jane's tardiness and the consequences.
 If she is late and it requires more work on your part, or if it's busy and impacts customer interactions, that's not tattling, that is reporting a problem that needs to be fixed.
 Lisa has a vested interest in her department, running efficiently, effectively and meeting performance goals.

 It's irritating to do the thinking for co-workers who should know how to do shit.
 Make a list of the scope of Jane's lack of knowledge.
 If possible, don't clean up Jane's mistakes.
 Instead, leave the errors for her to fix.
 You may want to send an email or leave a note asking Jane to handle it for whatever reason.
-The goal is to push back and make Jane take ownership.
+The goal is to push back and make your co-worker take ownership.

-When Jane asks stupid questions or doesn't remember how to do routine tasks, don't take the time to explain it to her or volunteer to do it for here.
+When Jane asks stupid questions or doesn't remember how to do routine tasks, don't take the time to explain it to her or volunteer to do it for her.
 Merely point her in the right direction so she can find the answer herself by reviewing documented instructions.

 You don't want to lead in with the personal consequences of Jane's behavior, but it's certainly appropriate to mention it during your conversation with Lisa.
 If Jane's tardiness or her work time dinners made you stay late, work extra hours, or if you missed an appointment note that as well.
 If you don't have any personal after work appointments or activities, start scheduling some and tell Jane you can't stay and need to leave.
 Even if you eat a microwave meal at home, that counts as a dinner appointment in my book, when someone thinks their life is more important than yours.